cosmicbeing619/KSAT_Quest_Regression_Runoff_NERDY_POTATOES/README.md

 ## 🙋‍♀️ Author

-Made by [Your Name] — feel free to contribute, report issues, or fork this repo!
+Made by Nerdy Potatoes — feel free to contribute, report issues, or fork this repo!